augustinh22/msc_markdown/source/07_Conclusion.md

 . reorganise acronymns
 - fix figure short titles
 - adjust funding to bottom of statement page
-- make sure SIAM always has a [TM]
+. make sure SIAM™ always has a [TM]
-- time-series or "time series" ?
+. time-series not "time series"
+.
+Python not python

 - PAAV meeting entries